HS189/dialogue-system/notes/AliMe Chat A Sequence to Sequence and Rerank based Chatbot Engine.md

   Dzmitry Bahdanau, Kyunghyun Cho, and Yoshua Bengio.
 Neural machine translation by jointly learning to align and translate.
 In Proceedings of ICLR 2015 .

++ **evaluation**

+  Three graded labels:

+  “0” for unsuitable

+  “1” means that the answer is only suitable in certain contexts

+  “2” indicates that the answer is suitable.

+  To determine whether an answer is suitable or not, we define five evaluation rules, namely “right in grammar”, “semantically related”, “well-spoken language”, “context independent” and “not overly generalized”.
+An answer will be labeled as suitable only if it satisfies all the rules, neutral if it satisfies the first three and breaks either of the latter two, and unsuitable otherwise.